メインコンテンツにスキップ

 Author: Tatsuya Tanaka|Representative Director, ELT Japan

-Known as "the school with the highest IB scores in Japan," K International School Tokyo (KIST) has an outstanding university placement record.
-However, rumors of it being "spartan" and "excessively strict with academics" persist.
+Known as "the school with the highest IB scores in Japan," K International School Tokyo (KIST) boasts outstanding university placement records.
+However, it is also surrounded by rumors of being a "spartan" institution, known for its rigorous, study-focused environment.

-What kind of school is KIST, which stands in stark contrast to the typical "free and relaxed" image of international schools?
-And is it truly the right fit for your child?
+Setting itself apart from the typical "liberal and nurturing" image of international schools, what is KIST really like?
+And more importantly, is it the right fit for your child?

-In this article, we provide a comprehensive analysis of KIST based on the latest 2026 data, covering everything from admissions difficulty and tuition fees to its incredible university placements and the real school culture that parents are most curious about.
+In this article, we provide a thorough analysis based on the latest 2026 data, covering everything from KIST's admission difficulty and tuition fees to its incredible university placements and the "real school culture" that parents are most curious about.

 1. Why Does KIST Have the Highest IB Scores in Japan?

 KIST's most defining feature is its unparalleled academic performance.
-Looking at the 2024-2025 data, its achievements live up to its "No. 1 in Japan" reputation.
+The data from the 2024-2025 academic year confirms that its results are worthy of the "Number One in Japan" title.

-KIST consistently maintains world-class results in the final examinations of the International Baccalaureate (IB) Diploma Programme.
+In the final examinations of the International Baccalaureate (IB) Diploma Programme, KIST consistently maintains world-class results.

-• Global Ranking: The school consistently ranks among the top, even securing the 4th position in global IB school rankings.
+• Global Ranking: The school consistently ranks among the top, having achieved 4th place in global IB school rankings.

 • High Number of Perfect Scores: While only about 0.1-0.3% of students worldwide achieve a perfect score of 45, in some years, approximately 25% of KIST graduates have earned a perfect score.